-Soybean crush volumes in the second quarter of 2024 were 19.2% higher, compared to the second quarter of the previous year.
-The significant increase was attributed primarily to the team's proactive purchasing of soybean volumes in advance, which allowed for enhanced operational capacity and increased efficiency.
-Ceres' operations and commercial teams have implemented operational efficiencies at the Jordan crush plant to maintain the trajectory of higher volumes, while maintaining elevated product yields and effective trading and positioning to service our important customers.
+Ceres realized record soybean crush volumes in the nine-month period ended March 31, 2024.
+Volumes were 12.2% higher compared to the third quarter of the previous year and 19.8% higher for the first three quarters due to the team's proactive purchasing of soybean volumes, which allowed for enhanced operational capacity and increased efficiency.
+Ceres' operations and commercial teams have implemented operational efficiencies at the Jordan crush plant to maintain the trajectory of higher volumes, elevated product yields, and effective trading and positioning to service our customers.

-Moving forward, the Corporation forecasts adequate local crush margins.
-Local soybean supply remains elevated due to a better than average soybean crop production in Manitoba and will face less export competition due to a record South American soybean crop, and lower volumes of soybean imports from China.
+Year-to-date gross margins were the highest on record for any nine-month period in the history of the Corporation.
+Moving forward, the Corporation forecasts adequate local crush margins, albeit less elevated compared to the first half of the fiscal year.
+Local soybean supply remains elevated due to a better than average soybean crop production in Manitoba, less export competition due to record South American soybean crops, and lower volumes of soybean imports from China.
 Combined with Ceres' ability to source local beans, these market conditions should enable Ceres' plant to continue to crush at high capacity and realize adequate margins.
-The Corporation expects that product demand will continue to gradually increase for soybean oil as renewable diesel capacity in the US continues to ramp up, and for soy meal we continue to see solid local feed demand.